cnidaire/Master1_Internship/notes/dada2/notes_on_dada2.md

 Characterization of the taxonomic diversity inhabiting various ecosystems using direct environmental DNA

-We can use the full genome, hence, we have to use 16S region (~200-400bp): a marker for bacterial and Archeal identification.
+We can't use the full genome, hence, we have to use 16S region (~200-400bp): a marker for bacterial and Archeal identification.
 But there is PCR and sequencing (Illumina) errors in the sequences.

 <img src="./images/overview.png" alt="10" style="zoom:50%;" />